zmeadows/lldbg/README.md

 cd lldbg
 mkdir build
 cd build

+// For debug
 cmake ..

+// For Release
+cmake .. -DCMAKE_BUILD_TYPE=Release

 cmake --build . --parallel N (where N = # of CPU cores to use)
 ```